 The credit applies only to research expenditures that are undertaken to discover information that is technological in nature and intended to be useful in the development of a new or improved business component.
 Qualified research expenses cover in-house expenses for the taxpayer's own research (wages, supplies, and computer use charges) and 65% of amounts paid or incurred for qualified research done by a person other than an employee of the taxpayer.
 For corporations in a combined group, unused research credits may be shared with other members of the combined group.

-For tax years beginning after December 31, 2017, up to 10% of the research credit is refundable.
+For tax years beginning after December 31, 2017, up to 10% of the research credit not otherwise used to offset taxes is refundable.